Eltrombopag: Legal status

 In October 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Eltrombopag Viatris, intended for the treatment of people with primary immune thrombocytopenia (ITP) and thrombocytopenia associated with chronic hepatitis C. The applicant for this medicinal product is Viatris Limited.
 Eltrombopag Viatris was authorized in December 2024.

-Research
+Brand names

-It has been shown to produce a trilineage hematopoiesis in some people with aplastic anemia, resulting in increased platelet counts, along with red and white blood cell counts.
-Eltrombopag has been shown to target ELAVL1/HuR-RNA interactions affecting gene expression, iron metabolism, and glycoprotein hormones, alpha polypeptide (CGA) levels.
-The transcription factor EB (TFEB) has been detected as an Eltrombopag target in starvation-induced conditions.
+Eltrombopag is sold under the brand name Revolade outside the US and is marketed by Novartis.